Kornitˣ LGM Virtual Product Creation Guide

 We will now detail how to gather all of the relevant information from the platform.

-How to get the "From SKU"
+Accessing the "From SKU"

 The "From SKU" is the Legends SKU and this will be known for each virtual, the SKU includes the design code, colour code and size code.
-This data will be known by the Legends team.

-How to get the "To Product ID"
+Accessing the "To Product ID"

 The "To Product ID" must be the virtual product ID and this can be found either by clicking into each individual virtual product as shown below.
 This ID can also be seen in the top URL of each virtual.